QianrXU/Study-Planner/README.md

 ### Sign up
 > signup.html

 This is the signup page((**Figure 1**)) for new users to register an account to create the study plan.
-User can enter email address and password, The password should not be less than 6 characters long.
+Users can enter email address and password, The password should not be less than 6 characters long.
 Enter the same password you have entered for password in confirm password field.
 Only registered user will have the access to Myaccount page that will allow user to see his/her saved study plans.
 Registered user can save the plans for later reference and can be deleted if not needed

 |![Sign up](./readmeImages/register.PNG)|
 |:--:|